-Intestinal gas, a buildup of air in the digestive tract, is usually not noticed until you burp or pass it rectally (flatulence).
-The entire digestive tract, from the stomach to the rectum, contains intestinal gas as the natural result of swallowing and digestion.
+Intestinal gas is a buildup of air in the digestive tract.
+It is usually not noticed until you burp or pass it rectally, called flatulence.
+The entire digestive tract, from the stomach to the rectum, contains intestinal gas.
+It is the natural result of swallowing and digestion.

-In fact, certain foods, such as beans, are not fully broken down until they reach the large intestine (colon), where bacteria act on these foods, which causes the gas.
+In fact, certain foods, such as beans, are not fully broken down until they reach the colon in the large intestine.
+In the colon, bacteria act on these foods, which causes the gas.

-Everyone passes gas several times daily, and occasional burping or belching is normal.
-However, excessive intestinal gas sometimes indicates a digestive disorder.
+Everyone passes gas several times daily.
+Occasional burping or flatulence is normal.
+However, too much intestinal gas sometimes indicates a digestive disorder.

-Excess upper intestinal gas can result from swallowing more than a usual amount of air.
+Too much upper intestinal gas can come from swallowing more than a usual amount of air.
 It also can come from overeating, smoking, chewing gum or having loose-fitting dentures.
-Too much lower intestinal gas can be caused by eating too much of certain foods, by the inability to fully digest certain foods or by a disruption in the bacteria normally found in the colon.
+Too much lower intestinal gas can be caused by eating too much of certain foods or not being able to fully digest certain foods.
+It also can be from a change in the bacteria found in the colon.

 Foods that cause too much gas

 Foods that cause gas in one person might not cause it in another.
-Common gas-producing foods and substances include:
+Common foods and substances that produce gas include:

 - Beans and lentils

 - Vegetables such as cabbage, broccoli, cauliflower, bok choy and Brussels sprouts

 - Dairy products containing lactose